brimdata/super/book/src/command/super.md

 >  It seems like this should change given the pipe-able nature of super and
 >  the desire to make CSUP be the default output to a non-terminal output.**

-#### JSON vs SUP Autodetection

-Since [SUP](../formats/sup.md) is a superset of plain JSON, `super` must be careful how it distinguishes the two cases when performing auto-inference.
-While you can always clarify your intent via `-i sup` or `-i json`, `super` attempts to "just do the right thing" when you run it with SUP vs. plain JSON.

-While `super` can parse any JSON using its built-in SUP parser this is typically not desirable because (1) the SUP parser is not particularly performant and (2) all JSON numbers are floating point but the SUP parser will parse as JSON any number that appears without a decimal point as an integer type.

-> Note that `super` is not particularly performant for SUP because it is intended
-> as a human-readable format while the high-performance
-> columnar [CSUP](../formats/csup.md) is semantically equivalent but much more efficient.
-> The design intent is that these efficient binary formats should be used in
-> use cases where performance matter and SUP is typically used only when
-> data needs to be human-readable in interactive settings or in automated tests.

-To this end, `super` uses a heuristic to select between SUP and plain JSON when the `-i` option is not specified.
-Specifically, plain JSON is selected when the first values of the input are parsable as valid JSON and includes a JSON object either as an outer object or as a value nested somewhere within a JSON array.

-This heuristic almost always works in practice because SUP records typically omit quotes around field names.

 ### Output

 > **TODO: make CSUP not BSUP the default output format when not a terminal.**